kakkapriyesh/Turbulence-flow-and-heat-budgets-in-OpenFOAM/Readme.md

 Solver is named as "budgetBuoyantBoussinesqPimpleFoam"

+Controldict and fvschemes files are given for reference.

 I have additional python scripts to create line plots for these budgets (Please contact me at kakkapriyesh@hotmail.com) if you want it.
 Please let me know